Monday, April 15, 2024

 The “Tents” detail fits very vividly with how Josephus describes the Roman Military Encampment setting itself up on The Temple Mount.
 Pompey never military invades Egypt but they were involved in all this and we want to basically extort all most of Egypt’s Wealth from Ptolemy XII.
 And he did redraw the borders of the region” dividing the land for gain”.

 “He shall meet his end and none shall help him” is an admittedly vague description that could be made to fit a lot of things.
-But the Vibe I feel fits Pompey’s final feet being killed by people he thought were allies in Egypt more than it does Antiochus Epiphanes or any Julio-Claudian Emperor.
+But the Vibe I feel fits Pompey’s final fate being killed by people he thought were allies in Egypt more than it does Antiochus Epiphanes or any Julio-Claudian Emperor.

 Friday, April 12, 2024